Being safe online

 THIS POST IS BROUGHT TO YOU BY A VPN

 Bet you're sick of these Youtube ad placements too.
-VPNs are useful, sure but they're not all they're made out to be either.
+VPNs are useful but they're not all they're made out to be either.
 They won't prevent you from getting malware, nor are all of them what they claim to be.

 That said, I highly recommend everyone use a VPN.
 Seeing as we deal in torrents, it's even more important.
 VPNs work by connecting to a remote server and tunnelling all your traffic through said server.
 It protects you from things like IP grabbers.
 It protects you from your ISP.
-It protects you if you're using open WIFI.
-It can help in protecting you from services like Facebook by removing their ability to track your browsing by IP address.
-It can help protect you from things like overly protective government agencies, like in the US and UK.
+It protects you if you're using open WiFi.
+It can help in protecting you from services like Facebook by removing their ability to track your browsing habits.
+It can help protect you from things like over-reaching government agencies, like in the US and UK.
 If you torrent things like Movies or Music, it can protect you from DMCA letters.

 To reiterate, torrents broadcast your IP address because it's peer to peer - you should always be using a VPN.